renmengye/deep-dashboard/README.md

         - *utils.js*: Utility functions.

     - *results*: all your experiments files
-        - *catalog* CSV file listing all the folders here.
+        - *catalog*: CSV file listing all the folders here.
         - *experiment_id_1*
-            - *catalog* CSV file listing all the files here.
+            - *catalog*: CSV file listing all the files here.
-            - *raw.log* Plain text file to display as plain text.
+            - *raw.log*: Plain text file to display as plain text.
-            - *curve.csv* CSV file to display as a time series curve.
+            - *curve.csv*: CSV file to display as a time series curve.
-            - *plot.png* Image file to dispay as an image.
+            - *plot.png*: Image file to dispay as an image.
         - *experiment_id_2*
             - *catalog*
             - *raw.log*